ARCH 3004 Architecture Studio - Rethinking the Sub-urban

 Legacy Code 301199

-Description This unit will introduce the concept of Sub-urban Transformation, where the architect is an agent of progress and change in the built environment.
+Description This subject will introduce the concept of Sub-urban Transformation, where the architect is an agent of progress and change in the built environment.
 Students will learn to use architectural design techniques as a medium for speculation and advocacy in the public realm and in daily life of the city.
 Rethinking the Sub-urban will investigate domesticity at the scale of residential projects and communities.
 Students will be concurrently trained in the use of Building Information Modelling (BIM) as a means to develop project work and collaborate as they explore new ways of building the suburban fabric.
 Assessments will be project-based in real world scenarios and will incorporate sustainable strategies of design.

 School Eng, Design & Built Env